u1810291/Javascript/README.md

 # Javascript developer levels

-## You have to go through from junior to advanced levels in order to pass senior requirements
+## You have to go through from intermediate to advanced levels in order to pass senior requirements